Machine Learning for Time Series (Master MVA)

 Validation

-- Report (25%): PDF file, 5 pages
+- Report (25%): PDF file, 5 pages - a template will be provided

 - Source code (25%): commented Jupyter notebook

-- Oral presentation (25%): 10 min presentation
+- Oral presentation (25%): 10 min presentation with slides

 Additional ressources